yyang-pplus/yyang-pplus.github.io/_posts/2019-07-26-a-ctest-that-never-ends.md

 ./buggy-setup-db.py
 ```

 **buggy-setup-db.py** is the name of the above mentioned test script.
 Running this command should return immediately after the MonetDB server gets started, which usually takes only a few seconds for an empty DB farm.
-If you'd like, you can also check the DB server is indeed running.
+If you'd like to, you can also check the DB server is indeed running.

 ```bash
 $ pgrep monetdbd